Appliances · Resale guide

 Third-Party Repair Shops (cheaper, with tradeoffs)

-Annual running cost estimate: Budget ₹3,000-6,000 annually for wear-and-tear at this age, plus one major repair like an RO pump or membrane replacement likely every 2-4 years.
+Annual running cost estimate: Budget ₹4,000-7,000 for wear-and-tear at this age (assuming one membrane and two filter changes), plus one major repair like a pump replacement is likely in years 5-7 of the unit’s life.

 Known Issues — Reported by Real Kent Grand Plus Water Purifier Owners